HiteshM2107/Currency-Exchange-Calculator/README.md

 ## Additional information

-The app is live at- .Give it a try!
+The app is live at- https://hiteshm2107.github.io/Currency-Exchange-Calculator/.
+Give it a try!